Jewish Agency for Israel: 1908–1928: Beginnings as an arm of the World Zionist Organization

-Following the promulgation of the pro-Zionist Balfour Declaration, Dr. Chaim Weizmann, president of the British Zionist Federation formed the Zionist Commission in March 1918 to go to Palestine and make recommendations to the British government.
-The Commission reached Palestine on 14 April 1918 and proceeded to study conditions and to report to the British government, and was active in promoting Zionist objectives in Palestine.
+Following the promulgation of the Balfour Declaration, in which the British government promised to facilitate the establishment of a Jewish National Home in the region, Dr. Chaim Weizmann, president of the British Zionist Federation, formed the Zionist Commission in March 1918 to go to Palestine and make recommendations to the British government.
+The Commission reached Palestine on 14 April 1918 and proceeded to study conditions and to report to the British government.
 Weizmann was instrumental in restructuring the ZO's Palestine office into departments for agriculture, settlement, education, land, finance, immigration, and statistics.
-The Palestine Office was merged into the Zionist Commission, headed by Chaim Weizmann.
+The Zionist Organization's Palestine Office was merged into the Zionist Commission, headed by Chaim Weizmann.

 The front page of the Mandate for Palestine and Transjordan memorandum, presented to UK Parliament in December 1922, prior to it coming into force in 1923.
 The British control of the region lasted until 1948.

-On 25 April 1920, the Principal Allied Powers agreed at the San Remo conference to allocate the Ottoman territories to the victorious powers and assigned Palestine, Transjordan and Iraq as Mandates to Britain, with the Balfour Declaration being incorporated into the Palestine Mandate.
-The League of Nations formally approved these mandates in 1922.
+On 25 April 1920, the Principal Allied Powers agreed at the San Remo conference on the temporary administration of Ottoman territories by the victorious powers, and assigned Palestine, Transjordan and Iraq as Mandates to Britain.
+The League of Nations formally approved these mandates in 1922, with the Balfour Declaration and the requirement to create a Jewish National Homeland being incorporated into the Britain's Mandate for Palestine.
 Article 4 of the Mandate provided for "the recognition of an appropriate Jewish agency as a public body for the purpose of advising and co-operating with the Administration of Palestine in such economic, social and other matters as may affect the establishment of the Jewish National Home and the interests of the Jewish population of Palestine."
-The ZO leaders had contributed to the drafting of the Mandate.
-In November 1921, the Zionist Commission became the Palestine Zionist Executive and was designated as the Jewish agency for Palestine for the purpose of Article 4 of the Palestine Mandate.
+In November 1921, the Zionist Commission became the Palestine Zionist Executive and was designated as the "Jewish agency" for the purpose of Article 4 of the League of Nation's Palestine Mandate.

 In 1921 Ze'ev Jabotinsky was elected to the executive but he resigned in 1923, accusing Weizmann of not being vigorous enough with the Mandatory Government.
 Other issues between the Revisionists and the agency were the distribution of entry permits, Weizmann's support for the Zionist Labour Movement, and the proposal to expand the agency.
 The Revisionists broke completely with agency in 1935, but rejoined ZO in 1947.
 In 1951 the ZO/JA included all Zionist organizations except Herut.

-The Palestine Zionist Executive was charged with facilitating Jewish immigration to Palestine, land purchase, and planning the general policies of the Zionist leadership.
+The Palestine Zionist Executive was charged with carrying out the duties of the ZO's former Land of Israel Office, namely: facilitating Jewish immigration, land purchases for Jewish communities, and planning the general policies of the Zionist leadership.
 It ran schools and hospitals, and formed a defence force, the Haganah.
 Chaim Weizmann was the leader of both the World Zionist Organization and the Palestine Zionist Executive until 1929.
-The arrangement enabled the ZO to issue entry permits to new immigrants.